yasinmass/Xampp-bookstore/README.md

 ## 🚀 Project Overview

-The **Online Bookstore Management System** is a full-stack web application developed using **PHP, MySQL, HTML, CSS, and JavaScript**.
+The **Online Bookstore Management System** is a full-stack web application built using **PHP, MySQL, HTML, CSS, and JavaScript**.
-It allows users to browse books, manage a shopping cart, and place orders seamlessly.
+It allows users to browse books, manage a shopping cart, and place orders.

-This project is designed based on an **ER Diagram** and demonstrates complete database integration with a functional user interface.
+This project follows an **ER Diagram-based database design** and demonstrates complete frontend-backend integration.

----

-## 🎯 Objectives

-* To design a relational database using ER modeling
-* To implement CRUD operations using PHP & MySQL
-* To build a responsive and user-friendly frontend
-* To simulate a real-world e-commerce workflow

 ---